justinrhodes1/react-power-tooltip/CONTRIBUTING.md

-## Contributing to React-custom-tooltip
+## Contributing to React-power-tooltip

-First off, thank you for considering contributing to React-custom-tooltip.
+First off, thank you for considering contributing to React-power-tooltip.
 This project is open source and relies on people like you for support.

 ### 1. Where do I go from here?